Cap d'Artrutx Lighthouse

-The Cap d'Artrutx Lighthouse or Artrutx Lighthouse (Far d'Artrutx) is an active 19th century lighthouse located on the low-lying headland of the same name on the Spanish island of Menorca.
+The Cap d'Artrutx Lighthouse or Artrutx Lighthouse (Far d'Artrutx) is an active 19th century lighthouse on the low-lying headland of the same name on the Spanish island of Menorca.
 It was completed in 1859 but the tower was significantly increased in height in 1969.
 Automated in 1980, the keeper's accommodation is now used as a restaurant.

 Cap d'Artrutx

-The Cap d'Artrutx is a headland at the extreme south-western point of the island, which gives it name to the surrounding urbanisation made up of modern villas and apartments.
-Located adjacent to the larger resort of Cala en Bosch which lies to the east, it is connected to the rest of the island by the Me 24 road.
+Cap d'Artrutx is a headland at the extreme south-western point of the island, which gives it name to the surrounding urbanisation made up of modern villas and apartments.
+Adjacent to the larger resort of Cala en Bosch which lies to the east, it is connected to the rest of the island by the Me 24 road.
 The area is also served by a regular bus service to the nearby town of Ciutadella.

 The Camí de Cavalls a long distance footpath that circumnavigates the island, passes along the coast to the cape.
 It marks the end of the stage from Ciutadella and the start of the next section to Cala en Turqueta.